 - Ensure that consumers’ personal financial information is not being collected under false pretenses (Pretexting)

 These rules extend to more than just banks, credit unions and thrifts.
-Per GLBA compliance regulations, the term financial institution covers many parallel sectors, including tax preparers, credit counselors, debt collectors, automobile dealers and much more.
+Per GLBA information security regulations, the term financial institution covers many parallel sectors, including tax preparers, credit counselors, debt collectors, automobile dealers and much more.
 In general, if a business collects and shares personal information about consumers to whom they extend or arrange credit, they have an obligation to GLBA.

-Meet GLBA Compliance Demands with CSI
+Meet Gramm-Leach-Bliley Compliance with CSI Information Security

 - Information Security Training